dapr/docs/daprdocs/content/en/reference/arguments-annotations-overview.md

 ---
 type: docs
-title: "Dapr annotations spec"
+title: "Dapr arguments and annotations"
-linkTitle: "Daprd, CLI, and Kubernetes annotations"
+linkTitle: "Daprd, CLI, and Kubernetes arguments and annotations"
-description: "The annotations available when configuring Dapr in different environments"
+description: "The arguments and annotations available when configuring Dapr in different environments"
 weight: 300
+aliases:
+  - "/operations/components/setup-pubsub/setup-pubsub-overview/"
 ---

-The following table shows all the annotations supported by Dapr:
+The following table shows all the annotations supported by Dapr.
+This table is meant to help users understand the equivalent options for running Dapr sidecars in different contexts--via the [CLI]({{< ref cli-overview.md >}}) directly, via daprd, or on [Kubernetes]({{< ref kubernetes-overview.md >}}) via annotations.

 | daprd | dapr CLI | CLI shorthand | K8s annotations | Description
 |----- | ------- | -----------| ----------| ------------ | ------------ |